ODonnchadha/react-18-managing-state/README.md

                 ```
                 - Predicate.
 A function that returns either true or false.
                 - In React, we treat state as immutable.
         - Immutability: Why bother?
-Frienndly approaches:
+Friendly approaches:
             - Fast comparisons.
 Value versus reference equality:
                 - Value equality: Does each property have the same value?
-                - Referencnce equality: Do both variables reference the same spot in memory?
+                - Reference equality: Do both variables reference the same spot in memory?
                 ```javascript
                     const user1 = user;
                     const user2 = user;